 - The size of the building.

 User Group Representatives

-- Careful consideration of the functional requirements needs to be undertaken to ensure an appropriate facility is developed.
+Careful consideration should also be given to the functional requirements to ensure an appropriate facility is developed.
 The omission by the users of important items of information or the preparation of an unrealistic wish list which overstates the user's needs can confuse the consultants, delay the progress of the project and cause budget blow outs that may prevent the project progressing in a later stage.